Master’s in Instructional Design Online

 Offered By: College of Education

-Equip yourself to make an impact through instructional design.
-The Master of Science in Instructional Design at Grand Canyon University (GCU) can prepare you to support organizations or educational environments.
-The instructional design degree online and as an evening cohort at GCU is designed for professionals who wish to further their skills in instructional design and curriculum development in both educational institutions and corporate training environments.
+Equip yourself to make a positive impact on students and professionals through effective learning and development strategies.
+The Master of Science in Instructional Design degree at Grand Canyon University can help prepare you to support organizations or educational environments.
+This instructional design degree online is focused on helping professionals who are looking to advance their skills in creating effective curricula and training programs for educational institutions and corporate settings.

-The field of instructional design encompasses many aspects of education, including the use of emerging technologies for teaching, evaluation of learning interventions and the application of effective instructional interventions to improve learning outcomes.
-The instructional design master’s degree at GCU goes beyond the scope of academic education, additionally equipping you with teaching and training skills that can be used to improve performance of a variety of institutions and organizations.
+The field of curriculum development encompasses many aspects of education, including the use of emerging technologies for teaching, evaluating learning interventions and applying effective instructional interventions to improve learning outcomes.
+This master’s degree goes beyond the scope of academic education, teaching you the instructional and training skills that can be used to help improve the performance of professionals in a variety of institutions and organizations.

 Get More Information